 In addition to Rehydrate the Earth, I teach as part of several Bay Area Permaculture Design Courses and am a certified Permaculture Educator through the Permaculture Institute of North America (PINA).
 I am the lead educator and the Program Manager for the Four Seasons Permaculture Design Course at Commonweal Garden in Bolinas.

-Feb 2020 - Dec 2020, Soquel, CA. A year-long Permaculture Design and Personal Ecology Course with Lydia Neilsen and Anne Freiwald
+Feb 2021 - Dec 2021, Santa Cruz, CA. A year-long Permaculture Design and Personal Ecology Course with Lydia Neilsen and Anne Freiwald

 April 2020 - Sept 2020, Santa Cruz, CA. A 6-month Permaculture Design Certificate Course